vertical line

 Stockholm University

 Stockholm University (SU) was founded in 1878, following the establishments of Karolinska Institutet (KI, 1810) and the Royal Institute of Technology (KTH, 1827).
-Other higher educational institutes (HEIs) were also being established at around the same time in Stockholm, leading to a landscape of HEIs each covering one academic specialty with SU being the only one having multiple faculties.
-The Swedish government, as well as many within the academic community, wanted Stockholm's HEIs to join forces as a single university in the mid-1950s as had been done rather successfully in Gothenburg by the establishment of University of Gothenburg in 1954 (mergers continued until 1977).
-But due to a set of events, described on pages 19-20 (pdf pages 12-13) in the anniversary book, the similar process in Stockholm never came to a completion.
-Thus, there is no medical faculty at SU, this is instead a separate university.
+Other higher educational institutes (HEIs) were also being established at around the same time in Stockholm, leading to a landscape of a multitude of HEIs each covering one academic speciality with SU being the only one having multiple faculties.
+The Swedish government, as well as many within the academic community, wanted Stockholm's HEIs to join forces as a single university in the mid-1950s, as had been done rather successfully in Gothenburg by the establishment of the University of Gothenburg in 1954 (mergers continued until 1977).
+However, due to a set of events, described on pages 19-20 (pdf pages 12-13) in the anniversary book, the similar process in Stockholm never came to a completion.
+Thus, there is no medical faculty at SU; this is instead a separate university.
 Likewise, there is no engineering faculty at SU.
-The main campuses of the three universities SU (multi-faculty), KI (medical faculty), and KTH (engineering faculty) reside within a small distance of each other, only a few kilometers, and can essentially be considered to share the same campus area.
+The main campuses of the three universities, SU (multi-faculty), KI (medical faculty) and KTH (engineering faculty) reside within a small distance of each other, only a few kilometres, and can essentially be considered to share the same campus area.

-Internationally, the three universities – colloquially called the Trio – often act as a single entity, with the collaboration agreement with Tokyo University being a case in point since they were specifically looking for a partnership with a top-10 university in the world.
+Internationally, the three universities SU, KI and KTH – colloquially called the Trio – often act as a single entity, with the collaboration agreement with Tokyo University being a case in point since it was specifically looking for a partnership with a top-10 university in the world.
 Thus, from an international perspective, it makes sense to view the Trio as the single entity it was supposed to be already more than half a century ago.
-To that effect, a study was made to see where the University of Stockholm Trio positions itself on the scientific world scene.
-The study revealed that the Trio would be number nine in the world on the ARWU ranking and number three in Europe after Cambridge (3rd) and Oxford (7th) in 2017.
+To that effect, a study was made in 2017 to see where the University of Stockholm Trio Alliance positions itself on the scientific world scene.
+The study revealed that the Trio would be number nine in the world on the ARWU ranking and number three in Europe after Cambridge (3rd) and Oxford (7th).

 -----